|Office:||Moody Music 174|

 Dr. Houghtaling is the Artistic Director of the Druid City Opera Workshop, a week-long young artist training intensive held at UA.
 In January 2010, 2011, and 2012, Houghtaling and several student members of the UA Opera Theatre represented UA as finalists in the National Opera Association’s Collegiate Opera Scenes Competition at that organization’s national conventions in Atlanta, San Antonio, and Memphis.
 The ensemble placed second and third in 2011 and captured third place again in 2012.

 Dr. Houghtaling is a frequent presenter at national and regional conferences such as the College Music Society (CMS), National Opera Association (NOA), AMTA (Alabama Music Teachers Association, MTNA Affiliate) and the Classical Singer National Convention and College Expo and he is in demand as an adjudicator (state and regional NATSAA, MTNA, AFMC, Alabama Vocal Association, Distinguished Young Women [formerly America's Junior Miss]) and master class clinician.
-He previously served on the faculty of Hunter College in New York (CUNY), and has given residencies, master classes, and recitals at the University of Nevada Las Vegas; Binghamton University (SUNY); University of Texas Brownsville; University of Louisiana, Lafayette; Holy Cross College, Massachusetts; Shorter University, Georgia; Stillman College in Tuscaloosa; Texas A&M University-Commerce; and the University of Alaska, Anchorage, among others.
+He previously served on the faculty of Hunter College in New York (CUNY), and has given residencies, master classes, and/or recitals at the University of Nevada Las Vegas; Binghamton University (SUNY); University of Texas, Brownsville; University of Louisiana, Lafayette; Holy Cross College, Massachusetts; Shorter University, Georgia; Stillman College in Tuscaloosa; Texas A&M University-Commerce; and the University of Alaska, Anchorage, among others.
 He holds degrees from Holy Cross College, Worcester, MA (B.A.), The New England Conservatory of Music in Boston (B.M.), Hunter College (M.A.), and the City University of New York (D.M.A.).
 His students are performing with young artist programs and opera and musical theater companies across the country and are frequent finalists and winners at state and regional competitions including MTNA, NATS, National Federation of Music Clubs, and Birmingham Music Club Guild.
 In 2012 his studio captured a near-record number of first place wins at the Alabama state NATS competition in Huntsville in a variety of classical and musical theater categories.

-The 2010-2011 season brought a return to Carnegie Hall with the St. Cecilia Chorus and Orchestra for Bach’s Christmas Oratorio, of which the New York Times reported “Paul Houghtaling supported his strong bass-baritone with an appealing interpretive sensibility,” stage director for Mobile Opera’s production of Candide with Andy Anderson conducting, and his debut with the Alabama Symphony as soloist in the Duruflè Requiem.
+The 2010-2011 season brought a return to Carnegie Hall with the Cecilia Chorus and Orchestra for Bach’s Christmas Oratorio, of which the New York Times reported “Paul Houghtaling supported his strong bass-baritone with an appealing interpretive sensibility,” stage director for Mobile Opera’s production of Candide with Andy Anderson conducting, and his debut with the Alabama Symphony as soloist in the Duruflè Requiem.
 The year also included recitals in Binghamton, NY and Lafayette, Louisiana, and stage direction for Don Giovanni for the Ars Nova School of the Arts in Huntsville.

-In the 2007-2008 season Dr. Houghtaling sang Bach’s Christmas Oratorio with St. Cecilia Chorus under David Randolph at Carnegie Hall and Sir Joseph in H.M.S.
+In the 2007-2008 season Dr. Houghtaling sang Bach’s Christmas Oratorio with the Cecilia Chorus under David Randolph at Carnegie Hall and Sir Joseph in H.M.S.
 Pinafore with Nashville Opera.
 He also directed The Gondoliers for the young artists program of Cedar Rapids Opera Theatre in Iowa, and was guest director for the Caldwell College Summer Opera Workshop in New Jersey.
 He returned to Cedar Rapids in 2009 to direct Cosí fan tutte (“Grand entertainment … staged brilliantly by Paul Houghtaling …”, Cedar Rapids Gazette).
 The 2008-2009 season also included a recital for the Des Moines Symphony Academy, and a performance presentation on the College Music Society (CMS) National Conference in Atlanta.
 The 2009-2010 season included recitals in Birmingham, Alabama (Cathderal Church of the Advent Mid-Day Music Series), Mobile, Alabama (Mobile Music Teachers Association), and Columbus, Mississippi (Mississippi University for Women), and a return to the College Music Society National Conference in Portland, Oregon in a recital presentation of music of Virgil Thomson.
 Additional stage directing credits include Telemann’s Der Schulmeister for both the Long Island Baroque Ensemble and Anchorage Opera’s “Second Stage” series, Shall We Dance: Great Duets from Broadway for the Abilene Philharmonic under Shinik Hahm, Café d’Amour, a new musical-theater/dance work for the Alaska Dance Theater, and a variety of opera scenes and orchestral pops programs.
 Productions at Alabama have included The Merry Widow, Pagliacci, Suor Angelica, the Alabama premiere of Dan Shore’s The Beautiful Bridegroom, the world premiere of Amir Zaheri’s The Raven’s Revenge, Hoiby’s Bob Apetit!, Heggie’s At the Statue of Venus, The Gondoliers, The Mikado, and Così fan tutte.

 In 2004-2005, Dr. Houghtaling sang Ko-Ko in The Mikado in his debut with Opera Saratoga at Saratoga Springs (formerly Lake George Opera), New York, the Sacristan in Tosca with New York’s Prism Opera Showcase, the Major General in The Pirates of Penzance with Florida’s Gulf Coast Symphony, Bach’s B-Minor Mass with Miami Bach Society, and the Fauré Requiem with Manhattan Concert Productions at Carnegie Hall.
 Other notable opera and operetta engagements include highly lauded performances with the Central City Opera as the comic lead in Friml’s Rose-Marie, the title role in Don Pasquale for Tacoma Opera, the Major General with Knoxville and the Anchorage and Central City Operas and Gilbert & Sullivan pops concerts with the Johnstown Symphony, and the Abilene and Erie Philharmonics.
 He has also appeared with the Boston Lyric, Baltimore, Natchez, Des Moines, Long Beach Civic Light, Nashville, Santa Fe, and Tacoma Operas, the Metropolitan Opera Guild, Opera East Texas and L’Opera Francais de New York under Yves Abel, among others.